What is a Sovereign Bond Yield?

 2. Stability of the Issuing Government

-A government’s stability represents its sovereign risk, and it comprises factors that may arise to thwart its ability to honor debt obligation.
+A country’s political stability represents its sovereign risk, and it comprises factors that may arise to thwart its ability to honor debt obligation.
 For example, a volatile political environment can be an influencing factor for a country to default on its sovereign bonds.

 3. Currency Exchange Market

-This factor relates to the country’s exchange rate, which usually affects sovereign bonds denominated in local currencies.
+The above factor relates to the country’s exchange rate, which usually affects sovereign bonds denominated in foreign currencies.
 Some countries use the exchange rate concept as a loophole for making their debts less valuable by issuing more currency.

 Example of Sovereign Bond Default